 The UB Graduate School website has security measures in place to protect the loss, misuse or alteration of information under our control.

 The UB Graduate School website contains links to other independently administered sites within the University at Buffalo network and to some sites outside the “buffalo.edu” domain.
 We cannot be held responsible for the privacy practices or the content of such websites.

 Please refer to the UB Information Technology website to read our policy on digital copyright compliance and for more information.

-If you have questions or suggestions about the privacy statement, the practices of this website, or your interactions with this site, or if you have trouble accessing any portion of this site, please contact the Graduate School Webmaster.
+If you have questions or suggestions about the privacy statement, the practices of this website, your interactions with this site or if you have trouble accessing any portion of this site, please contact the Graduate School Webmaster.